 Are you looking to produce positive pulses for your primary electronics circuit?
 Look no further than the 555 pulse generator.

 But how does this adjustable pulse generator operate?
 We are going to explain it all explicitly.
-Also, we'll look at the electronic components that require the use of the integrated circuit.
+Also, we'll look at the electronic components that require the integrated circuit.

 Let's get started!